rdgpcampos/Correlation-and-minimum-variance-portfolio/README.md

 # Correlation-and-minimum-variance-portfolio
-This application is meant to help retail investors guide their portfolio building decisions It performs two jobs:
+This application is meant to help retail investors guide their portfolio building decisions It performs two jobs:<br />
-  (1) Calculate and output the correlation between input stocks (2) Output the minimum variance portfolio for a given target average yearly return The application achieves this by extracting the closing price of each input stock from yahoo finances using the yfinance package by Ran Aroussi.
+  (1) Calculate and output the correlation between input stocks.<br />
+  (2) Output the minimum variance portfolio for a given target average yearly return.<br />
+The application achieves this by extracting the closing price of each input stock from yahoo finances using the yfinance package by Ran Aroussi.
 From the closing price data, corr_minvar.py extracts the average yearly returns and variance of each input stock, as well as the correlation among these.